Reconnecting landscapes in south-west WA

 Reconnected country across south-western Australia, from the karri forest of the south-west corner to the woodlands and mallee bordering the Nullarbor Plain, in which ecosystem function and biodiversity are restored and maintained.

-Our current work is restoring and reconnecting fragmented habitats in the section of Gondwana Link between the Stirling Range and Fitzgerald River National Parks.
+Our current work within this region involves restoring and reconnecting fragmented habitats in the section of Gondwana Link between the Stirling Ranges and Fitzgerald River National Parks.

 The project was the first of its kind in Australia and is operating in a global biodiversity hotspot.
 It brings together many partners with complementary skills that benefit the environment and local and regional communities.

-Our Chereninup Creek Reserve, Monjebup Reserve (including Monjebup North, Monjebup Creek and Red Moort) and Beringa Reserve all contribute to Gondwana Link.
+Our Chereninup Creek Reserve, Monjebup Reserve (including Monjebup North and Red Moort) and Beringa Reserve all contribute to Gondwana Link.

 Working in partnership

 Bush Heritage is a major stakeholder in this initiative and is responsible for buying and protecting areas of remnant habitat.
 Some of our reserves also have areas of cleared land where revegetation work is reconnecting bushland.